DavidJKTofan/bot-spoofer-workers/README.md

 Set up [GitHub Action](https://github.com/marketplace/actions/deploy-to-cloudflare-workers-with-wrangler) to automate deployment to Cloudflare Workers with Wrangler.

-Furthermore, use GitHub Secrets like `CF_ACCOUNT_ID` for your Cloudflare Account ID and `CF_API_TOKEN` for your Cloudflare API Token Key, which can then be used in the GitHub Action.
+Furthermore, use GitHub Secrets like `CF_ACCOUNT_ID` for your Cloudflare Account ID and `CF_API_TOKEN` for your Cloudflare Workers API Token Key, which can then be used in the GitHub Action.

 ## Usage